adomiter/originVisualizations/README.md

  - Define UI for application.
    + We started with setting the theme of the UI using one of the custom Bootstrap Sass themes.
    + Then, we set the application title.
-   + We wanted the app to be intuitive, not overwhelming so we decided on a sidebar with a dropdown menu and slider.
+   + Created a sidebar panel with a dropdown menu and slider.
+The dropdown menu allows the user to choose from the following choices: Number of Properties, Mean Current Effective Rent, Year over Year Effective Rent Growth Rate, and Predicted Five Year Average Effective Rent Growth Rate.
    + Within the UI, how a plot of the generated distribution
  - Define server logic required to draw the map.
    + Modify the data displayed using the input choice